-TORQUE Installation Overview on page 7 Installing TORQUE on page 8 Configuring trqauthd for Client Commands on page 23
+Torque Installation Overview Installing Torque Resource Manager Configuring trqauthd for Client Commands

-Initializing/Configuring TORQUE on the Server (pbs server)
+Initializing/Configuring Torque on the Server (pbs server)

-The TORQUE server (pbs_server) contains all the information about a cluster.
-It knows about all of the MOM nodes in the cluster based on the information in the $TORQUE_HOME/server_priv/nodes$ file (See Configuring TORQUE on Compute Nodes on page 20).
-It also maintains the status of each MOM node through updates from the MOMs in the cluster (see pbsnodes on page 189).
+The Torque server (pbs_server) contains all the information about a cluster.
+It knows about all of the MOM nodes in the cluster based on the information in the TORQUE_HOME/server_priv/nodes file (See Configuring Torque on Compute Nodes).
+It also maintains the status of each MOM node through updates from the MOMs in the cluster (see pbsnodes).
 All jobs are submitted via qsub to the server, which maintains a master database of all jobs and their states.